hth313/OS4/doc/keyboards.rst

 The built-in keyboards only need to access functions that are built-in, there are no XROM or XXROM functions on these keyboards.
-For our purposes we want to be able to also use such functions on out keyboards.
+For our purposes we want to be able to also use such functions on our keyboards.

 As with the built-in keyboards, a single ROM word is used to describe